ladder/ladder/README.md

  # }
 ```

 The `#property` method takes care of setting both Mongoid fields and ActiveTriples properties.
 Properties with literal values are localized by default.
-Properties with a supplied `:class_name` will create a has-and-belongs-to-many (HABTM) relation:
+Properties with a supplied `class_name:` will create a has-and-belongs-to-many (HABTM) relation:

 ```ruby
 class Person